FREQUENTLY ASKED QUESTIONS

 I have a hold on my student account, can I still graduate?

-All financial obligations to the College must be satisfied in order for you to participate in the May ceremony and have your transcripts issued to other colleges or potential employers.
+All financial obligations to the College must be satisfied in order for you to receive a diploma or certificate and have your transcripts issued to other colleges or potential employers.
 This includes obligations to the library, the bookstore, the academic skills center, and the cashier’s office.